KorfLab/motifamatic/README.md

 + Convert motifs to regex -
 + Display motifs as SVG - WIP
 + Make a motif-finder based on strings - WIP
 + Make a motif-finder based on regex -
 + Make a motif-finder based on discretized PWMs -
 + Make a motif-finder based on full PWMs -
++ Unit testing - WIP

 Data stuff